jsdelivr/globalping/docs/measurement/schema/request.md

 ### locations

 Specifies a list of desired locations from which tests should be run.
-If none is provided, the server assigns probes by random.
+The server distributes probes based on its preconfigured geo-weight algorithm if none is provided.

 Each location filter is non-complementary and defines an individual set of probes.
-An optional limit key/value allows for more-precise geo queries.
+An optional `limit` key/value allows for more precise geo-queries.

 If no match is found - the server skips that geo.